Do you know why beginner day traders should learn the ABCD pattern? If you don't, I'm going to give you an analogy to help explain.

 What is one to do?
 In an attempt to prevent you from feeling like you need to create your own special trading strategy or hang yourself, here's one chart pattern beginners should focus on when they first start day trading: The ABCD Pattern.

-Check out our trading service for more information on what to do and how to trade.
+Check out our free stock trading courses for more information on what to do and how to trade.

 The following setup tends to emerge in the market at some point on many, but not all, days.
 By learning to recognize this trading setup, a day trader may take actions that could improve their chances of seeing a profitable return.